 Converting a single family into a multi unit has the potential to be a great investment, in which you can significantly improve your financial freedom.
-But before I begin this article, I want to emphasize that this process is not for the faint of heart.
-It also has the potential to be arduous beyond measure if you don’t exercise due diligence.
+But before we begin this article, we want to emphasize that this process is not for the faint of heart.
+It also has the potential to be excessively arduous if you don’t exercise due diligence.

 There’s a crucial difference between looking to convert a house you already own, versus looking to buy a home specifically to convert it.
 When you are buying with conversion in mind, you can look for certain attributes that make a property an ideal candidate.
 These include multiple entrances, multiple bathrooms and a room that can be converted into a second kitchen.